kirbydesign/designsystem/readme.md

 npm install @ionic/angular
 ```
 ### Icons
-Kirby comes bundled with a default set of icons .
+Kirby comes bundled with a default set of icons.
 Make sure the `.svg` files used by Kirby are copied to your output folder by adding the following to `build > options > assets` in `angular.json`:
 ```json
 {
   ...